Marketing Intermediate Updated 2026-03-22

 What is Geofencing?

-Geofencing is a location-based targeting method that draws a virtual perimeter around a real-world area — a store, a neighborhood, a competitor’s location, or an event venue — and triggers marketing actions when someone’s device crosses that boundary.
+Geofencing is a location-based targeting method that draws a virtual perimeter around a real-world area.
+A store, a neighborhood, a competitor’s location, or an event venue.
+And triggers marketing actions when someone’s device crosses that boundary.

 The technology relies on GPS, Wi-Fi, cellular data, or Bluetooth to detect device location.
 When a phone enters the defined zone, the system can serve ads, send push notifications, or log the visit for later retargeting.
 Geofencing accuracy ranges from 100 feet (GPS) to about 300 feet (Wi-Fi).

 MarketsandMarkets projects the geofencing market will reach $3.6 billion by 2027.
-Adoption is especially strong among local businesses, retail chains, and restaurants — any business where physical proximity signals purchase intent.
+Adoption is especially strong among local businesses, retail chains, and restaurants.
+Any business where physical proximity signals purchase intent.

 Why Does Geofencing Matter?